LynLynHol/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints the result of the addition of 128 with the value kept in the environment variable TRUEKNOWLEDGE followed by a new line
-This script contains local variables power and divide.Power is divided by divide This script prints the environment variables breath to the power love
+This script contains local variables power and divide.Power is divided by divide This script prints the environment variables breath to the power love This script converts a number from base 2 to base 10